 Whether you seek a career as a digital journalist, graphic designer, interactive media designer, film producer, photojournalist, editor, public relations director for a non-profit organization, or maybe you’re interested in church media development and design, Milligan’s Communications Area has an area of study that will fit your needs.

-Facilities include state-of-the-art Mac workstations, digital media editing bays, a radio station, and a video production studio.
+Facilities include state-of-the-art Mac workstations, digital media editing bay, a radio station, and a video production studio.

 Students work alongside professionals in their field through internships in a variety of settings.
-Co-curricular opportunities to gain hands-on experience include The Stampede Online-TV-Print, The Buffalo (annual magazine and website), and WUMC-FM 90.5 (campus radio station).
-Students also have the opportunity to apply for a one semester residency at the Washington Journalism Center, Los Angeles Film Studies Program, or the Contemporary Music Center through the Council for Christian Colleges and Universities (CCCU).
+Co-curricular opportunities to gain hands-on experience include The Stampede Online-TV-Print and WUMC-FM 90.5 (campus radio station).
+Students also have the opportunity to apply for a one semester residency at the New York City Semester in Journalism, Los Angeles Film Studies Program, or the Contemporary Music Center through the Council for Christian Colleges and Universities (CCCU).

 Milligan Communications graduates are working for NASA, CNN, Saturn, Dreamworks SKG, Zoo Studio Nashville, Focus on the Family, and Standard Publishing, to name a few.
 Others are working at TV, radio, and newspapers throughout the country.
 Some are working in ministry or youth ministry and in businesses or non-profit organizations.
 Many have pursued graduate studies at University of Illinois, University of Georgia, NYU, Duke, Johns Hopkins, and Georgia Southern, to name only a few.